The Office of Financial Aid Administration

-reporting to the Vice President for Enrollment Management, William Bisset
+reporting to the Vice President for Enrollment Management, Dr. William Bisset

 Manhattan College provides the maximum financial aid available to qualified students to make their attendance at Manhattan financially possible.
 To this end, the College administers a wide range of scholarship and financial aid programs designed to enable the student to pursue his/her studies to graduation.
 The basis of selection is ability and/or need.